linilss/dat255/Reflektioner/Rasmus_Lindy_Reflektion.md

 ### What is my contribution towards the team’s deliveries?
 *That means that for the personal learning objective you will each week write down what you have achieved in relation to last week's ambition (technologies, concepts and skills learnt as well as how this was achieved), what you would like to achieve for the next week and how to make the change happen.
 The first week of the course you describe the current situation by motivating a learning objective.
 It is perfectly fine to change objective/s each week as long as you can motivate the change and you evaluate the outcome of the previous week (e.g. describing the current situation).*

 Förra veckan skrev jag att jag ville lära mig mer om scrum, Detta har jag åstadkommit gruppen har kommit igång mer och mer med just scrum.
 Jag ska dock fortsätta att öva på att ange velocity tasks samt formulera sprints/user stories.
 Då vi fick uppgiften om vad vi skulle göra, denna veckan på onsdag, kommer vi/jag träna på just detta en hel del.
 Kommande vecka kommer jag att analysera koden som vi har fått i uppgift att utveckla, samt api't och mer androidutveckling.

+## Week 15
+### What do I want to learn or understand better?

+Hur react-native, gradle och hela utvecklingsplattformen fungerar för att lättare kunna använda den. Även läsa om utveckling i javascript för att kunna fortsätta utvecklingen av applikationen som vi fått tilldelad.

+### How can I help someone else, or the entire team, to learn something new?
+Har inte någon tidigare erfarenhet av programmeringspråket eller utvecklingsmiljön.
+Däremot har jag en hel del erfarenhet av sjöfart och kan därför hjälpa till mer med user stories tills att jag har kommit igång mer med javascript.

+### What is my contribution towards the team’s application of scrum?
+Försöka att hjälpa dom som fortfarande inte har kommit igång med utvecklingsmiljön.
+Lära mig javascript.

+### What is my contribution towards the team’s deliveries?
+*That means that for the personal learning objective you will each week write down what you have achieved in relation to last week's ambition (technologies, concepts and skills learnt as well as how this was achieved), what you would like to achieve for the next week and how to make the change happen.
+The first week of the course you describe the current situation by motivating a learning objective.
+It is perfectly fine to change objective/s each week as long as you can motivate the change and you evaluate the outcome of the previous week (e.g. describing the current situation).*

+Jag har lyckats få igång utvecklingsmiljön och kan du kompilera source koden och logga in på appen via emulatorn.
+Tycker även att vi har kommit igång bra med sprints.
+Också, har vi fått prata med produktinnehavaren och fått idéer och tydligare riktlinjer på hur hen vill ha det.
+Antog lite för tidigt att vi skulle sitta i android.
+Därför blev tiden att läsa android tutorials lite fel.
+Får fortsätta med javascript istället samt träna mer på scrum detaljer så som velocity och user stories etc.